nhayward/revpit/user/pages/02.editors/cassandra-brown/bio.md

 **What can writers expect from working with you during #RevPit, including communication?**

-I work odd hours, preferring those quiet moments when everyone else is asleep.
-But if I’m up, I’m always available should you need a boost or help working out solutions.
+I’m always available should you need a boost or help working out solutions via email or, preferably, Facebook messenger, as that's the quickest way to get my attention.
+We will focus first on the big picture, the developmental side of things, and then, if we have time, copy edits.

 **What do you expect from writers during the #RevPit revision process, including communication?**

 I expect my writer to put everything they have into this contest.
 We have a limited amount of time to make your work the best that it can be.
-You can sleep when the contest is over :P
+You can sleep when the contest is over.
+Take every advantage of this opportunity that you can.

 **What hobbies do you have outside of writing and editing?**

-I love crafting.
-I make things out of felt, paint with watercolors and acrylics, sew, and crochet.
-I’m also getting into working out, taking MMA classes and doing some walking and awkward running.
-I’ve lost 150 lbs over the past year and getting active is something I now enjoy.
+I've been working on myself a lot lately.
+I've lost over 185lbs over the last two years by eating keto and working out, practicing MMA, yoga, and running my first 5k.
+I also love crafting; painting with acrylics, and generally MacGyvering pretty and sparkly things.

-**What was your favorite childhood book and what did you love about it?**
+**What published book did you love in 2018, and what did you love about it?**

-Oddly enough, I read Dean Koontz’s _Sole Survivor_ as a kid and fell in love with it.
-I must have read it a dozen times.
-I even performed the poem from the Book of Counted Sorrows at the start of it in a school talent contest.
-I can still recite it.
-I think it was the first novel I read that I actually understood, having lost my mom and yearning at that age to be extraordinary.
-This book ticked all those boxes.
+_Neverworld Wake_ by Marisha Pessl.
+It’s the perfect creepy beach read for when school lets out and you want an escape.
+It kept me on my toes, had twists and turns that shocked even me, someone who picks up on patterns and usually guesses the endings easily.
+There’s alternate timelines, Groundhog Day mind games, and amazing writing.
+Read it, you won’t be disappointed.